This is a companion to my Edutopia article, Getting Everyone on the Same Page.

 Read the companion article on Edutopia, Getting Everyone on the Same Page.

-For more information on a balanced approach to teaching that honors the needs of the whole child, check out my two books for educators, The Firm, Fair, Fascinating Facilitator and its companion workbook, The Teacher Tune-Up.
-In these books, you will also find detailed explanations of my student inquiry approach to interacting with complex text referred to in #2 above.
+For more information on a balanced approach to teaching that honors the needs of the whole child, check out the latest book by Robert Ward, Talented Teachers, Empowered Parents, Successful Students.
+In this book, you will find a detailed explanation of the student inquiry approach to interacting with complex text referred to in #2 above.